Anandn3601/HPC_Assignment-2/README.md

 # HPC_Assignment-2
 Created a concurrent double-linked list (sorted list) using the following synchronization techniques:
- - Coarse-grain Synchronization
+ - Coarse-Grained Synchronization
- - Fine-grain Synchronization
+ - Fine-Grained Synchronization
  - Optimistic Synchronization
  - Lazy Synchronization
  - Non-blocking Synchronization

 Verified the performance of the concurrent data structure for different problem sizes (2 × 1000, 2 × 10000, and 2 × 100000) by varying the number of threads (1, 2, 4, 6, 8, 10, 12, 14, and 16) and workloads (0C-0I-50D, 50C-25I-25D, and 100C-0I-0D).

-## Coarse-grain Synchronization
+## Coarse-Grained Synchronization
 Coarse-grained synchronization involves locking the entire data structure (in this case, the entire doubly linked list) to protect it from concurrent access.
 When one thread acquires the lock, it has exclusive access to the entire list, preventing other threads from accessing it until the lock is released.

 ![download](https://github.com/Anandn3601/HPC_Assignment-2/assets/91625967/de6f2607-6bdb-4f04-950b-e146b2d1fdd8)